StanfordPL/stoke/README.md

 =====

-In addition to the subcommands described above, STOKE has facilities for debugging and benchmarking the performance of each of its core components:
+In addition to the subcommands described above, STOKE has facilities for debugging and benchmarking the performance of each of its core components.
+See `stoke --help` for an up-to-date list.

 - `stoke debug cfg`: Generate a pdf of a control flow graph.
 - `stoke debug cost`: Compute the cost of a rewrite.